 Iranian Train Railway

-Iranian train Railway registered in UNESCO World Heritage site.
+Iranian Train Railway registered in UNESCO World Heritage site.
 The properties have previously been assessed by visiting panels of experts from the UN body.
 The north-south railway reaches a length of 1400 km.
 The Iranian train Railway connects the Caspian Sea in the northeast with the Persian Gulf in the southwest crossing two mountain ranges as well as rivers, highlands, forests and plains, and four different climatic areas.

 Started in 1927 and completed in 1938, the 1394-kilometre-long railway was designed and executed in a successful collaboration between the Iranian government and 43 construction contractors from many countries.

-Unlike most early railway projects, construction of the Iranian train Railway was funded by national taxes to avoid foreign investment and control.
+Unlike most early railway projects, the construction of the Iranian train Railway was funded by national taxes to avoid foreign investment and control.
 The railway can be regarded as a turning point for comprehensive developments in Iran.

 It starts at a point north of Turkmenistan port located southeast of the Caspian Sea.
 After going through Sari and Qaem-Shahr cities, the railway enters the mountainous region of Alborz mountain range through the high Firooz-kooh Pass which is linked with Tehran and Varamin Plain by numerous bridges and tunnels.